Ex-France Telecom CEO investigated over suicides

 Yet the former CEO, who was succeeded by Stephane Richard, said after stepping down that he regretted not taking measures earlier than he had to boost staff morale at the company of more than 100,000 employees.

-In February 2010, government labour inspectors wrote in a report on the suicides that France Telecom had ignored warnings from doctors about the mental health of certain employees.
+In February 2010, government labor inspectors wrote in a report on the suicides that France Telecom had ignored warnings from doctors about the mental health of certain employees.

 The report, seen by Reuters, pointed to a restructuring plan that sought to reduce headcount by 22,000 and put 10,000 other workers in new positions as having a “pathological effect” on staff morale.